Kissing on the moving sidewalk (while planning your wedding in Rome)

-The city of Rome and the surrounding area is the one I did work the most, my brother had had his wedding in Rome too, hence I've plenty of suggestions and recommendations if you're planning to have your wedding in Rome.
-People come from all over the world have their wedding in Rome because Rome has thousands of churches, hundreds of villas, thousands of square meters of gardens, thousands of restaurants and hundreds of wedding planners, floral designers and make-up artists etc. Rome is the best choice to fulfill every taste!
+The city of Rome and the surrounding area is the one I did work the most, and the seemingly endless corridors of the Piramide metro and train station, it would be possible to have some fun with the languorous kissing possible on the rolling sidewalk, when it’s not broken!
+I've plenty of suggestions and recommendations also if you're planning to have your wedding in Rome.
+People come from all over the world have their wedding in Rome because of the weather, the architecture and the culture, and the food.
+I was living in Rome and, despite the fact that city it's really a mess about organisation, despite it's overcrowded.
+I miss the good weather, the sea at 15min, the jokes, the food, and the history and the art, the culture and the architectural beauty, in Rome you're surrounded by it, always.
+Rome has thousands of churches, hundreds of villas, thousands of square meters of gardens, thousands of restaurants and hundreds of wedding planners, floral designers and make-up artists etc. Rome is the best choice to fulfill every taste!
 It just depends on the style and mood you'd like and your wedding in Rome will be unique.

 Very, very often we receive questions about "Where to go for a wedding reception around Rome?
 Which would you recommend?"
 It depends on the number of guests if you'll like to have it indoor or outdoor, your tastes actually.
 This is a list of locations I've got in mind right now and I've been to, I'm very glad to recommend them all for a wedding.